 Mental Health Services

+Have you been told you are simply not yourself since 9/11?
 Are you having difficulties with family and work relationships you didn’t have before 9/11?
-Or having periods of anxiety or depression that are new or ongoing since your WTC service?
+Have you experienced periods of anxiety or depression that are new or ongoing since your WTC service?
 For help dealing with these kinds of changes, the WTC Health Program provides confidential mental health services for WTC responders at no cost.

-Remember that reactions like these and others are very common.
-Remember also, that they can last a few days, a few months, or even years.
+No matter what work you performed, or what training you had, reactions like these and others are very common.
+Remember that these effects can last a few days, a few months, or even years.

 Common signs of possible 9/11-related mental health conditions include: